isomerpages/moe-chuachukangsec/_the-co-curriculum-at-cckss/Global Connect Programme/Global Connect Programme Space ASEAN.md

 <p><strong><em>Lôhk gwâang gern gwàa jà yùu thîi derm</em></strong>
 </p>
 <p>The phrase <strong><em>“The world is too wide to stay in the same place”</em></strong> encourages
-us to explore beyond our comfort zone.
-It reminds us that life is full of opportunities, cultures, and experiences waiting to be discovered.
-Staying in one place—physically or mentally—limits our growth.
-By stepping out and seeing the world, we learn more about others, and about ourselves.</p>
+us to step beyond the comfort of familiar places and routines.
+The world is full of cultures, experiences, and opportunities that we may never understand if we remain where we are.
+Traveling—or simply being open to new experiences—broadens our perspective, teaches us empathy, and helps us grow.
+When we explore, we realise how large the world is and how many ways there are to live and dream.
+It also helps us understand ourselves better—our strengths, fears, and passions.
+In essence, life is short and the world is wide, so we should not limit ourselves by staying in the same place.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Screenshot_2025_10_27_101524.png">
 </div>